Thomas J. Hennen (astronaut): Military career

 Hennen was assigned to the U.S. Army Intelligence Center, Fort Huachuca, Arizona, from 1981 through 1986.
 He was the project officer for the Imagery Intelligence (IMINT) Tactical Exploitation of National Space Capabilities Program (TENCAP), responsible for developing all training requirements, concepts and doctrine.
 His efforts culminated in the production of multimillion-dollar training programs which in turn supported the fielding of a variety of new systems operating at both the tactical and national intelligence levels.
 During this assignment, Hennen was appointed as the Department of the Army IMINT subject matter expert (SME).
-He developed and managed major projects for the Office of the Secretary of Defense; authored the U.S. Army Radar Training Plan; participated in the development of the TENCAP Systems Management Model; was selected as a member of a Defense Intelligence Agency (DIA) team that developed the Joint Space Intelligence and Operations Course; and he represented the U.S. Army on the DIA Intelligence Training Equipment Subcommittee.
+He developed and managed major projects for the Office of the Secretary of Defense; authored the U.S. Army Imagey Intelligence Radar Training Plan; participated in the development of the TENCAP Systems Management Model; was selected as a member of a Defense Intelligence Agency (DIA) team that developed the Joint Space Intelligence and Operations Course; and he represented the U.S. Army on the DIA Intelligence Training Equipment Subcommittee.

 In 1986, Hennen was selected by the Commanding General of the U.S. Army Intelligence Center to represent him within the U.S. Army Space Program Office (ASPO) in Washington, D.C. for those matters pertaining to TENCAP requirements, concept development, and the doctrinal and operational employment of TENCAP systems.
 Additionally, he participated in various Army, DOD, and National Intelligence Community working groups and subcommittees involved in TENCAP program activities.
 Hennen was personally responsible for managing the development and successful fielding of state-of-the-art IMINT systems to both the European and Pacific theaters of operations.
 Chief Hennen's efforts at ASPO were instrumental in the efficient evolution of five major TENCAP systems with a Life Cycle Cost in excess of 2 billion US dollars.
 These systems continue to provide critical and timely intelligence in support of the requirements of the tactical commander on the extended battlefield.